 In traditional pension insurance, it is the insurance company that manages and invests the pension capital.
 The employee is always guaranteed a certain pension payment in relation to premiums paid in.
-This guarantee may differ from one insurance company to another.
-If the company manages the money in such a way that a surplus is generated, the pension can be higher.
+This guarantee may differ from one

 SAF-LO Collective pension